JackBeNimbleBeQuick/simpleshop/README.md

   - exploring removal of babel dependencies for implementing a cleaner es6+ implementation

-#### Thanks for playing, do not forget your bobble heads as you head for the gates
+#### Thanks for coming to the game, do not forget your bobble heads as you head for the gates
   - It does amaze me that even in a little ditty such as this ... how much node from all sorts of mostly unknown sources gets inserted to the mix...
 8^) breath deep and enjoy the view... and do not step on the snakes.... they really for some reason do not like that...